andydoswell/PiPatGen/README.md

 # PiPatGen
-Image for Raspberry Pi Analogue TV pattern generator
+Image for Raspberry Pi Analogue TV pattern generator as described at andydoz.blogspot.com and on Doz Television Workshop youTube channel.